 The pale ale family of beers includes India Pale Ale (IPA) which are traditionally the strongest, most highly hopped versions, originally brewed in the UK to withstand the long voyage to India and quench the thirst of the Raj.
 Our Python IPA is straw coloured with a perfect balance of malt sweetness and hop bitterness.
 Try it with a hearty stew or a generous chunk of Cheddar.

-Our third pale ale is the Ginger Pale Ale which we brew with, you guessed it, ginger.
+Our third pale ale is the Radical Roots (formerly our Ginger Pale Ale) which we brew with, you guessed it, ginger.
 It’s a fresh, citrusy ale that makes a delicious aperitif and it’s also the only beer in the UK that’s Fairtrade certified.
 Try it with a spicy meal.

 Another of our beers that could be classed as a pale ale (because it’s pale in colour) is Tod’s Blonde (actually a blonde ale).
 It’s light, bright and a good alternative to lager and a brilliant beer pairing for fish and chips.
 Blonde ales are very pale with subtle hop and fruit aromas.

 We started off light with Hebden’s Wheat and so we end in the dark with our porter and stout.
 Originating in the 18th century trading ports of London and Dublin, porter and stout use hard water, dark malts and barley, and copious hops to create distinctive near-black beers.
-Our Vanilla Porter is rich and lightly roasted and its subtle hints of vanilla stem from the real vanilla pods and ground vanilla we use in the brew.
+Our Dark Vale (formerly our Vanilla Porter) is rich and lightly roasted and its subtle hints of vanilla stem from the real vanilla pods and ground vanilla we use in the brew.
 It’s a brilliant beer and the best beer match for apple crumble.

 Stouts were traditionally the stronger version of porter (stout means big) but today the line between the two is fuzzy.
 Our Stoodley Stout is brewed using chocolate and crystal malts that are mixed with oats and wheat, which create a creamy, roasted flavour with notes of orange and citrus.
 Pairing the chocolate notes in the beer with a chocolate pudding is indulgent beer and food heaven!